shannon-lichtenwalter/express-pop-art/README.md

 ### The API

-This API was built using NodeJS and PostgreSQL.
+This API was built using NodeJS, Express, and PostgreSQL.
 Most of the endpoints are protected with a JWT auth requirement with the exception of getting a list of upcoming events and for creating a new user.

 ### Endpoints